dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/1-overview-dbt-python-snowpark.md

 ## What you need to know

-- Basic to intermediate SQL and python
+- Basic to intermediate SQL and python.
-- Basic understanding of dbt fundamentals (we recommend [dbt Fundamentals course](https://courses.getdbt.com/collections) if you need this)
+- Basic understanding of dbt fundamentals.
+We recommend the [dbt Fundamentals course](https://courses.getdbt.com/collections) if you're interested.
-- High level machine learning process (encoding, training, testing)
+- High level machine learning process (encoding, training, testing).
-- Simple ML algorithms - we will use logistic regression to keep the focus on the *workflow*, not algorithms!
+- Simple ML algorithms &mdash; we will use logistic regression to keep the focus on the *workflow*, not algorithms!

 ## What you'll build